mattlau1/assault-cube-cheats/README.md

 ## Side Notes
 - `external_cheat` and `external_cheatv2` were compiled with the Windows API from https://www.mingw-w64.org/, following [this guide](https://code.visualstudio.com/docs/cpp/config-mingw)
 - `internal_cheat` and `ac_internal_gui` were compiled with the Windows API from Visual Studio 2022
-- For some reason, both APIs were slightly different, so both external cheats need to be slightly modified (change `const char *`s to `const wchar_t *`s) to compile with Visual Studio 2022
+- Both APIs were slightly different, so both external cheats need to be slightly modified (change `const char *`s to `const wchar_t *`s) to compile with Visual Studio 2022
-- I had to move to Visual Studio 2022 for the internal cheats because it was too hard to compile `.dll` files in VSCode